elves/upgrade-scripts-for-0.11/README.md

 echo $x''~2
 ```

+See `before.elv` and `after.elv` for an example.

 Also, `&` is now forbidden in variable names.
 If a variable contains `&` after
 rewriting, a warning is printed.

-It does not address other compatibility breaks.
+This tool does not address other compatibility breaks.

 ## Invocation